htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 for debugging; the private key was stored in ~/.condor/HTCondorAnnex-KeyPair.pem.
-To remove the corresponding public key from your AWS account, go to the key pair console at the following URL and delete the ‘HTCondorAnnex-KeyPair’ key:
+To remove the corresponding public key from your AWS account, go to the key pair console at the following URL and delete the ‘HTCondorAnnex-KeyPair' key:

 `https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:sort=keyName <https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:sort=keyName>`__